Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

       ...
     ]

-At present there are two known users of this section: Telemetry Experiments and TelemetrySend.
+At present there is one known users of this section: Telemetry Experiments.

 Telemetry Experiments uses it to note when experiments are activated and terminated.

-TelemetrySend uses it to record failures when sending Telemetry pings.

 webrtc
 ------